-Laureates in the the United States receive a stipend $35,000 and are tasked with overseeing a series of readings and lectures at the Library of Congress.
+Laureates in the United States receive a stipend $35,000 and are tasked with overseeing a series of readings and lectures at the Library of Congress.
 They are also in charge of promoting poetry in general.
-These are the only specified duties and thee is no requirement for composition for government events or officials.
+These are the only specified duties and there is no requirement for composition for government events or officials.
 The $35,000 stipend was originally put in place so that the poet would be able to support themselves fully, while spending their time writing poetry.
 The amount has not increased since the 1980s, therefore making it more of a bonus than a real salary.

 The first American poet laureate was Joseph Auslander.
 He served as the “Consultant and Poetry” from 1937 to 1941.
 A list of names has followed.
 Among those are Elizabeth Bishop, Conrad Aiken, Robert Frost, William Stafford, Maxine Kumin, Gwendolyn Brooks, Joseph Brodsky, Billy Collins, and Tracy K Smith.

-The poet laureate, as of 2019, of the United States is Joy Harjo.
-She is a writer, academic, musician and a Native American activist.
+The poet laureate, as of 2019, of the United States, is Joy Harjo.
+She is a writer, academic, musician, and Native American activist.
 She is also the first Native American to hold the position.
 Harjo is currently a faculty member at the University of Tennessee.
 She published her first volume of poetry, The Last Song, in 1975.
 She was named to the role in 2019, and is the 23rd person to hold the position.
 Her most recent publication was An American sunrise: Poems, published in 2019.